 The Siberian gnome has been the most affected by crossbreeding.
 He’s much bigger than European gnomes and is in too good relations with trolls.
 In some areas there is not a single gnome to be trusted.
 He takes revenge on people for the smallest of reasons and causes death of cattle, loss of harvest, dryness, hard freeze and so on.

-Hell, you have to be a tough one to survive in Siberia, the freeze will always come.
-And who would trust a gnome anyway?
+Hell, you have to be a tough one to survive in Siberia, though I had no idea the hard freeze could also be caused by gnomes.
+Who would trust a gnome anyway?

 “Sauna gnome is the most photogenic of gnomes: plump, red-cheeked, mostly naked and flashing-eyed.”